vPeteWalker/midway/vmmanage/vmmanage.rst

    .. figure:: images/10.png

-   *Imagine you have 10 different clusters being managed by Prism Central, and you want to identify just the VMs in two specific clusters with low memory utilization.*
+   *Imagine you have 10 different clusters being managed by Prism Central, and you want to identify just the VMs in two specific clusters with low memory utilization.
+In comparison, how is the customer doing this today, if they are even able to?*

 #.
 Click in the **Search Bar** and click :fa:`star`.